serenasurani01/Care-Co-Insurance-Analysis/README.md

 # Care Co Insurance Analysis

+## TLDR

+1. **Silver Plan Dominance**: 86% of new customers enrolled in the Silver plan, while 21% of Bronze customers had a loss ratio over 1, making them the least profitable group.

+2. **Campaign and Channel Insights**: Top campaigns for signups were #HealthyLiving, Health For All, and #CoverageMatters.
+Social Media and SEO led in impressions, but Email was more cost-effective, contributing 25% of signups at a lower cost.

+3. **Higher Claims in Higher Tiers**: Customers in higher-tier plans had higher average claim amounts and claim frequency, with the most frequently claimed wellness products being the Vitamin B+ Advanced Complex and Hair Growth Supplement.

 ## Overview

 Care Co is a fictional health insurance provider that has 4 plan options: bronze, silver, gold and platinum.
 In 2019, the Wholistic Wellness Initiative was introduced, offering financial reimbursement for a variety of wellness products, including probiotics, daily vitamins, and stress relief supplements.
 This program is designed to encourage a well-rounded approach to health and well-being for its customers.